awsdocs/aws-systems-manager-user-guide/doc_source/walkthrough-powershell.md

 ## Run PowerShell Commands or Scripts<a name="walkthrough-powershell-run-script"></a>

 Using Run Command and the AWS\-RunPowerShell document, you can execute any command or script on an EC2 instance as if you were logged onto the instance using Remote Desktop\.
 You can issue commands or type in a path to a local script to execute the command\.

+**Note**
+For information about rebooting servers and instances when using Run Command to call scripts, see [Rebooting Managed Instance from Scripts](send-commands-reboot.md)\.

 **View the description and available parameters**